 NB: All the materials used in these activities come from our Delta Module One Course.
 The course is no longer running and the activities are therefore being made available for general use.
 However, there are things in the materials which are irrelevant but which I can no longer change.
 Ignore the reference to the links in unit 2.1, for example.
 This is a hangover from when the test was used on the course – the links referred to are those below.
 Similarly, you will not be able to contact a tutor for feedback - though you can always post a question on the Notebook's Facebook page.

 These materials are intended to be used over several days to give you time to assimilate the new information that you have studied.
-They get more difficult as they go on - so do them in order to check you understand the basics before facing more complicated questions.
+They get more difficult as they go on - so do them in the order suggested to check you understand the basics before facing more complicated questions.
 Don't try and do them in one sitting - you'll just confuse yourself.
 Doing them slowly gives you the chance to check that you have fully understood and retained the information you looked at previously.

 Test Your Understanding